 Financial aid from schools, private entities, and the government may help put an expensive college within reach.
 If your top choice is not fully covered by out-of-pocket finances and other sources of financial aid, applying for a private student loan is an option.

-Also, getting a job during the summer can help with tuition and daily needs.
+Also, getting a job during the summer or working while in school can help with tuition and daily needs.

 Recommended: How to Pay for College